learnbyexample/100_page_python_intro/100_page_python_intro.md

 # extract non-colon character sequences
 >>> ip = ':car::jeep::'
+# using 'split' method will result in possible empty elements
 >>> ip.split(':')
 ['', 'car', '', 'jeep', '', '']
+# with regular expressions, you can choose to match only non-empty portions
+# + is a quantifier that matches the preceding element one or more times
 >>> re.findall(r'[^:]+', ip)
 ['car', 'jeep']

 # replace only whole words 'par' OR 'hand' with 'X'
 # \b is an anchor to restrict the matching to the start/end of words
+# () has many uses, helps to group common elements here
+# similar to 'a(b+c)d = abd+acd' in maths, you get 'a(b|c)d = abd|acd'
+# | is similar to 'or' operator
 >>> ip = 'par spare part hand handy unhanded'
 >>> re.sub(r'\b(par|hand)\b', 'X', ip)
 'X spare part X handy unhanded'